-Shake Shack reported quarterly earnings and revenue that beat analysts' expectations on Monday.
+The burger restaurant reported second-quarter earnings and revenue that beat analysts' expectations after the bell on Wednesday.

 Get the best of CNBC in your inbox